What is First Class Magistrate Attestation?

 Step 3: Visit the Appropriate Court

-Visit the court where a Judicial First Class Magistrate is available for document verification.
+Go to the court where a Judicial First Class Magistrate (JMFC) is available.

 Step 4: Submit Your Documents

-Present your original documents, photocopies, and any supporting papers required for verification.
+Present your original documents, photocopies, and supporting documents for verification.

 Step 5: Verification

-The magistrate or court staff may verify your identity and check the authenticity of the submitted documents.
+The magistrate or court staff verifies your identity and checks the authenticity of documents.

 Step 6: Attestation